 * Note: Romanno Murray may not be related to above family.

-Group 1 also has very few matches at y12 to any other surname and at y25 y37 and y67 to no others except each other a group of men whose ancestors were from the Netherlands named WALDRON; WALLERON; WALDERNE- from Holland Amsterdam 16th Century to New Amsterdam, said to be related to a Knight Wallereon or Waldron 1100 circa who was in England 1130? circa and whose family were living backwards and forwards from Amsterdam Holland (Netherlands).
+Group 1 also has very few matches at y12 to any other surname and at y25 y37 and y67 to very few others apart from each other and a group of men whose ancestors were from the Netherlands named WALDRON; WALLERON; WALDERNE- of Holland Amsterdam -16th Century to New Amsterdam, said to be related to a Knight Wallereon or Waldron 1100 circa who was in England 1130? circa and whose family were living backwards and forwards from Amsterdam- (Netherlands).

-There is also a possibility that these Murrays are possibly linked to Murray of Erlisorchard & Schillinglaw- Murray of Romanno- Murray of Cherrytrees .
+These Murrays are also linked to Murray of Traquair & Erlisorchard; Schillinglaw- Murray of Romanno- Murray of Cherrytrees .
 Please see this excellent Website if you believe that you may be related to the Peeblesshire branch of this family.
 HERE

 Clan Gregor Website Results are here